algogrit/blog.gauravagarwalr.com/content/posts/2018-01-14-learn-go-series-part-4.md

 This is **Part 4** of "**Learn go**" series.
 You can find the previous post [here][LearnGoPartIII].

 As a beginner to Golang, it was relatively painful to figure out an ideal project structure where code isn't dumped into one single file or package even.
-This post sums up my learnings to keep things simple.
+This post sums up my learnings to keep things simple by splitting project across multiple files and packages.

-This post **does not** pick up from the previous posts [Part I][LearnGoPartI], [Part II][LearnGoPartII] and [Part III][LearnGoPartIII].
+This post **does not** pick up from the previous posts [Part I][LearnGoPartI], [Part II][LearnGoPartII] and, [Part III][LearnGoPartIII].

 All of the code from this series can be found in [this repository][YAES-API].